 - Broccoli and cauliflower.

-Bonus: Should you take antidiarrheals (as Imodium) to stop metformin diarrhea?
+Bonus: Should you take antidiarrheals (such as Imodium) to stop metformin diarrhea?

-Imodium (Loperamide) is an effective anti-diarrheal medicine.
-It is used in a variety of diseases to stop diarrhea (such as Irritable bowel syndrome).
+Imodium (Loperamide) is an effective antidiarrheal medicine.
+It is used in various diseases to stop diarrhea (such as Irritable bowel syndrome).

 Theoretically, Imodium can stop diarrhea induced by metformin.
-However, the best way to stop metformin-induced diarrhea is to work with your doctor to adjust the dose of metformin or to find an alternative.
+However, the best way to stop metformin-induced diarrhea is to work with your doctor to adjust the metformin dose or find an alternative.
 Using Imodium for metformin-induced diarrhea is not a good long-term strategy.